 What is topical authority?

-Topical authority in SEO is how knowledgeable and trustworthy search engines think your website is about a certain topic.
+Topical authority in SEO measures how knowledgeable and trustworthy search engines consider your website on a given subject.

-According to its Search Quality Raters Guidelines, this includes a page’s E-E-A-T, or experience, expertise, authoritativeness and trustworthiness score.
+Google's ranking systems rely on core signals from your website.
+According to its Search Quality Rater Guidelines, this includes a page's E-E-A-T score, covering experience, expertise, authoritativeness, and trustworthiness.

 It covers a wide range of social media topics, including branding and creative, community management, influencers and social listening.